-D. Satt Dan
+D. Satt Dan'

-D. Scott Davis Chairman and Chief Executive Officer
+D. Scott Davis Chairman and

+Chief Executive Officer

-\Adjustments affecting 2007 pre-tax results include: a \$6.1 billion payment to withdraw 45,000 Teamster employees from a multi-employer pension plan, an impairment charge of \$221 million on the accelerated retirement of certain aircraft, a \$68 million charge for the special voluntary separation opportunity, and a \$46 million charge related to the restructuring and disposal of a European supply chain operation.
+Adjustments affecting 2007 pre-tax results include: a \$6.1 billion payment to withdraw 45,000 Teamster employees from a multi-employer pension plan, an impairment charge of \$221 million on the accelerated retirement of certain aircraft, a \$68 million charge for the special voluntary separation opportunity, and a \$46 million charge related to the restructuring and disposal of a European supply chain operation.
 Adjusted financial measures exclude items that may not be indicative of or are unrelated to our core operating results.
-We believe they are an important indicator of our recurring operations and provide a better baseline for analyzing our underlying businesses.
-We use these adjusted financial measures to determine incentive compensation awards for our management.
+We believe they are an important our underlying businesses.
+We use these adjusted financial measures to determine inconting components.

-(in percent)
+RETURN ON INVESTED CAPITAL (in percent)